Varanda-Labs/lvgl-rpi/README.md

 # LVGL for Raspberry PI
 LVGL port for Raspberry PI tested with 3B+ and LCD MHS35.
 <br>
-This project intends to embedded standalone without HDMI Monitor/Keyboard/mouse.
+This project intends to be embedded and run standalone without HDMI Monitor/Keyboard/mouse.
 For development you can use those but LCD runs independent.
 <br>
 Note that most projects mirror HDMI to LCD so the drivers scripts (LCD-show repo) usually builds a frame-buffer copy application.
 In this project we do not want this and so we comment out the LCD-show in our recommended script (MHS35-varanda-show).
 We also suggest to prevent touch events to be dispatched to the HDMI screen in order to be 100% independent.